byronncat/moment-up-client/README.md

 ![Product Name Screen Shot](doc/review.png)

-**MomentUp** is a comprehensive full-stack social media platform that enables users to share posts through images and videos, connect with others, and engage with content in real-time.
+**MomentUp** is a comprehensive full-stack social platform that enables users to share posts through images and videos, connect with others, and engage with content in real-time.
 Built with modern web technologies, MomentUp emphasizes clean architecture, responsive design, type safety, and an intuitive user experience.
 From posting content to following friends, exploring trending topics, and managing your profile, MomentUp delivers a complete social experience.

 ### Key Features